fommil/fpmortals/manuscript/complete.md

 That was a lot of material!
 We have just explored a standard library of polymorphic functionality.
-But to put it into perspective: there are more traits in the Scala stdlib Collections API than typeclasses in scalaz.
+But to put it into perspective: there are more traits in the Scala stdlib Collections API than typeclasses in Scalaz.

 It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from domain-specific typeclasses.
-Even if the domain-specific typeclasses are just specialised clones of something in scalaz, it is better to write the code and later refactor it, than to over-abstract too early.
+Even if the domain-specific typeclasses are just specialised clones of something in Scalaz, it is better to write the code and later refactor it, than to over-abstract too early.

 To help, we have included a cheat-sheet of the typeclasses and their